 Questions about Let's Talk?

 - Need help with an urgent mental health crisis?
-CAPS offers daytime emergent care services for enrolled students or for those who are concerned about an enrolled student.
-After-hours crisis services are available by calling 513-556-0648.
+CAPS offers 24/7 phone crisis services for enrolled students or for those who are concerned about an enrolled student.
+Phone crisis services are available by calling 513-556-0648.

 - The Let's Talk Program at the University of Cincinnati is based on the Let's Talk Program originating at Cornell University.
 With permission, some of the material from this website has been adapted or reproduced from the Cornell University and UW-Madison's Let's Talk website.